 Keena Romano

-Keena will work with DrawBridge youth artists in transitional housing in Oakland.
+Keena worked with DrawBridge youth artists in Oakland.

 Eduardo Valadez-Arenas joins the DrawBridge Community Artist Program.